 Volha Bandarenka said political prisoners are being pressured to ask for pardons because Minsk authorities “want to release them but on their own terms” and hope to show that the opposition leaders “have been humiliated, broken down,” Belapan reports.

-Sannikov himself is serving a five-year prison sentence.
-His wife, Irina Khalip, said prison officials have not permitted her to visit her husband for months.
-Based on reports from other prisoners’ relatives, she said she fears Sannikov could be ill.
+Sannikau himself is serving a five-year prison sentence.
+His wife, Iryna Khalip, said prison officials have not permitted her to visit her husband for months.
+Based on reports from other prisoners’ relatives, she said she fears Sannikau could be ill.
 He has also been denied access to a lawyer since early November.

 In a joint press conference, Khalip, Volha Bandarenka, and Maryna Adamovich, who is married to former presidential candidate Mikalay Statkevich, criticized the EU’s approach to Belarus.
 Khalip called a current travel ban on certain officials “laughable.”
 Those affected do not travel anyway, she said: “They have spent all their lives on vegetable beds and will stay there until death.”